GoogleChrome/developer.chrome.com/site/en/blog/cookie-countdown-2023oct/index.md

 We also intend to provide further reporting and tooling to help identify third-party cookie usage on enterprise sites.
 We have less visibility of enterprise browsers in Chrome's usage metrics which means it is especially important for enterprises to [test for breakage](#test) and [report issues to us](#report-issues).

-Enterprise SaaS integrations can use the third-party deprecation trial described below.
+Enterprise SaaS integrations will be able to use the third-party deprecation trial described below.

 ## Request additional time with the third-party deprecation trial for non-advertising use cases